afellows2311/Fellows-et-al-2023/README.md

 Bleach3_Measureintensity_Gaussian - measures the intensity of spots.
 Matlab script reads X and Y values from column 5/6 in the excel file.

-Must be present in the same folder as the data.
+Must be present in the same folder as the data:

 Bleach3_StepFindIntensity - Calculates changes in intensity and indentifies steps.